sunnamed434/BitMono/docs/configuration/protections.rst

 	{
 	  "Protections": [
 	  	{
-	      "Name": "UnknownProtection", // this will be ignored and shown as unknown protection because this protection doesn't 	exist by default.
+	      "Name": "UnknownProtection", // this will be ignored and shown as unknown protection, because doesn't exist by default.
 	      "Enabled": true
 	    },
 	    {